Why Does your Michigan Church need Insurance?

 - Non-owned and hired auto liability

-- Directors, officers and trustees officers liability: If your church or religious organization is run by a board of directors or officers (e.g., a church council, a board of elders, a board of ministry, etc.), This coverage protects your church from claims made as a result of an action that a director, officers, or board member made on behalf of the church.
+- Directors, officers and trustees officers liability: If your church or religious organization is run by a board of directors or officers (e.g., a church council, a board of elders, a board of ministry, etc.).
+This endorsement protects your church from claims made as a result of an action that a director, officers, or board member made on behalf of the church.

-- Church vehicles may also have to be insured under separate coverage.
+- You may have to insure Church vehicles under separate coverage.

-If your church has employees your church insurance will not cover workers compensation if your employees are injured at the church.
-Usually, a separate policy is required.
+If your church has employees, your church insurance will not cover workers compensation if your employees have an injury at the church.
+Usually, the church will need a separate policy.
 Please click our worker’s compensation link for more information on what is covered under a Michigan workers compensation policy.

-A Michigan church policy can be started with a phone call 248-888-1134 or you can visit our site Michigan Church Insurance Agent for more information.
+A Michigan church policy can be started with a phone call 248-888-1134, or you can visit our site, Michigan Church Insurance quote for more information.